Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using larger areas

 The estimates presented in the previous section are local and therefore heavily rely on valid location data.
 However, the definition of location is problematic for at least two reasons.
 First, a RAC is not a point in two dimensions but a set of points, which is marked by trained experts.
 The marking process is somewhat subjective and is exposed to marking errors, therefore the RACs' centers are prone to inaccuracies.
 Second, different shoes have different shapes, and it is not clear if they can be appropriately normalized.
 Here the shoes were normalized according to the Y axis, which is the standard measure of a size of a shoe, but the X axes of different shoes vary.
 This means that a RAC having a certain X-coordinate can appear near the middle in one shoe and near the edge in another.

-These suggest that ``locations" of RAC's are more regional than local, and in order to overcome this, pixels should be grouped to larger subsets.
+Thus, ``locations'' of RAC's are more regional than local, and in order to overcome this, pixels should be grouped to larger subsets.
 The question of how to divide the shoe and determine these subsets remains.
-As noted, these sets should be large enough in order to minimize the errors resulting from the normalization problem especially on the X axis, but also should reflect the differences in the intensity function in different areas.
-It is assumed that the relative frequencies of RACs in different areas of the sole are mostly attributed to walking patterns.
+As noted, these sets should be large enough in order to minimize the errors resulting from the normalization problem, especially on the X axis, but also should reflect the differences in the intensity function in different areas, which are mostly attributed to walking patterns.
 Based on the expertise of the authors from the police laboratory, it was decided that the Y axis of the shoe sole would be divided into 5 layers, the X axis would be divided into 2 layers, and the upper part of the shoe sole that comes in contact with the pad of the foot would be divided into an outer and inner part as they are expected to behave differently.
-Figure~\ref{fig:sub_exp} presents the resulting 14 areas that are believed to be quite homogeneous, but have different probabilities of observing RACs.
+Figure~\ref{fig:sub_exp} presents the resulting 14 areas that are believed to be quite homogeneous, but to have different probabilities of observing RACs.
 This partition is used in the following analysis.

 The number of RACs in each area follows the Poisson distribution given in \eqref{modelass}.
 The naive approach results in the estimator \eqref{unbiased}.
-However, since the data used here are not restricted to have 0 or 1 RACs per region, this estimator does not coincide with the estimator presented in Yekutieli et al., (2016).
+However, since the areas of subsets, $S_{ij}$, are not restricted to 0 or 1, this estimator does not coincide with the estimator presented in Wiesner et al. (2019).

 For the random effects approach, the likelihood is

 The random effects estimators are obtained by maximizing the likelihood with respect to $\lambda_1,\ldots,\lambda_J$ and the parameters $\theta$ of $h_{\theta}(a)$.